Cherreads

 It wasn't breakfast.
 It was a banquet.

 Beef brisket.
 Medium rare steak, glistening in its juices.
-Deviled eggs, perfectly halved.
+Devilled eggs, perfectly halved.
 Smoked sausages.
 Mashed potatoes with creamy sauce.
 Peas.
 A small fruit salad.
 It was decadent, too decadent.

 'So training does start today.'

 He picked up his fork, cut into a sausage, and took a bite.
-The flavor bloomed instantly juicy, rich, layered with herbs.
-For a moment, his guard slipped.
-A smile tugged at the corner of his mouth before he realized he was smiling.
+The flavour bloomed instantly juicy, rich, layered with herbs.
+For a moment, his guard slipped, and a smile tugged at the corner of his mouth before he realized he was smiling.

 That's when Vincent spoke.